Instructions for International Students

 International applicants are responsible for completing all of the application requirements to our degree programs.
 Below is information on additional requirements specific to international students.

-Submit official academic records (transcripts or mark-sheets) for each year of post-secondary education (college/university), as well as official copies of the degrees you have been awarded.
-Copies of credentials must be validated by a school administrative officer such as a registrar or an official of the issuing institution, and must be attached to a certified (notarized) English translation.
+Submit all official academic records (transcripts or mark-sheets) for each year of post-secondary education (college/university), as well as official copies of the degrees you have been awarded.
+Copies of credentials must be validated by a school administrative officer such as a registrar or an official of the issuing institution, and must be attached to a certified (notarized) English translation and in original envelopes.

 In addition to the standardized test requirement, students who speak a language other than English as their native language must also provide evidence of proficiency.
-A minimum score of 79 on the iBT (internet-based test) on the Test of English as a Foreign Language (TOEFL) is required.
+A minimum score of 100 on the iBT (internet-based test) on the Test of English as a Foreign Language (TOEFL) is required.
 Please enter the Lynch School of Education code 3240 to ensure that the score report is sent to us, as student copies or photocopies are not accepted.
-Please note: If students take the paper-based test as an alternative, the minimum score required is 550.

 You can obtain application forms and information about testing dates for the TOEFL from many U.S. consulates, USIA Centers, and TOEFL centers overseas by writing to: TOEFL Registration CN 6152 Princeton, New Jersey 08541 USA, or by going to www.toefl.org.

 The TOEFL score is not required if:

 - you are a citizen of Australia, Canada (except Quebec), Great Britain, Ireland, New Zealand, Guyana, an Anglophone country of Africa, or an English-speaking country of the Caribbean;

 - you earned your prior college or university degree in the U.S. or one of the countries listed above;

 - you are currently enrolled as a full-time student in a U.S. degree-granting program or at an American or English-speaking school in one of the countries listed above and will have completed two academic years of college/university work before beginning your studies at Boston College.